 The sentences that students are seeing from these student misconduct charges can be as severe as expulsion and suspension.
 In one case, the student suspension from the school was for five years.
 Considering it only takes on average four years to get a college degree, having a suspension that long can have resounding impacts on the future of these students.

 The sentences that students are seeing from student misconduct charges can have a tremendous impact on their school.
 Expulsion from the school is possible, and in some cases, unable to find another university that will be willing to allow them to enroll later on.
 They may also get a suspension from the school for years before they can start continuing their higher education.

 This impact on their schooling goes far beyond just being able to finish their classes to earn their degree.
 It can have a devastating effect on their future.
 They cannot get a job in their chosen field and have to put their life on hold.

 What Could They Have Done Better to Fight for Their Case?

 In each of these cases, the students didn’t fight enough for their situation.
 They relied on the school they attended to have their best interests at heart, and they shouldn’t have done that with this process.
 The negative publicity that the college receives over these cases can make them want to get it out of the limelight as quickly as possible and settle the matter.
 This feeling of urgency can result in cut corners, and in some cases, there can be a bias.
 This bias may result in wanting to make an example out of a student.
 To better fight for their situation, legal representation should have been a part of the process from the very beginning.

-The Law Office of John E. McDonald is ready to fight for you.
+The Rhode Island Sexual Assault Defense Attorneys at the Law Office of John E. McDonald are ready to fight for you.
 A Title IX Sexual Misconduct accusation can derail your life.
 You should stand up for your rights through this process by getting professional representation with experience with these types of cases.
 Contact us today to discuss you or your loved one’s current situation with a student misconduct case to help you move forward.
 No one else is going to fight as aggressively for you.